Working from home can affect your tax situation:

 Paying business rates

 Business rates may be payable on domestic premises that are used for business purposes - for example if you work from home, provide bed-and-breakfast or let your house as a holiday home.
+See business rates and types of premises.

-Use the LPS rates calculator to get an indication of the rates payable on your business premises.
+Estimate your rate bill to get an indication of the rates payable on your business premises.